 The Required Clerkship Curriculum Committee, which is composed of clerkship directors, students, and members of the Dean's Office, developed the following policy related to absences from clinical coursework.
 These guidelines are also on the Web, will be provided to you as part of the Clerkship Track Scheduling material in the fall of the second year, and are included as part of each clerkship's syllabus.

-All requests for days off need to be approved by the Department of Surgery Medical Student Ops Specialist, Kathryn Jansen, firstname.lastname@example.org and your site coordinator/administrator.
+All requests for days off need to be approved by the Department of Surgery Program Specialist

 General Absentee Policy

-- It is in the student's best interest to be present for all days during clerkships.
+- Student's are required to be present for all days during courses.
 Please try to anticipate personal events and fit them into breaks or elective time off.

-- Absences should not be planned during orientation, final examination, or other required elements of
+- Absences are not to be planned during orientation, final examination, or other required elements of

-- Students needing any time off should consult with the appropriate Clerkship Director at least six
+- Students needing any time off should consult first with the Surgery Program Specialist at least six

 - Students absent without permission may receive a Fail grade and may be required to repeat

-the clerkship.
-In addition, students may also receive an Unacceptable professionalism grade.
+the course.
+In addition, students may also receive an Unacceptable Professionalism grade.

 - Personal Events

 Personal events include weddings, graduations, presenting papers at conferences and receiving awards.
-If more than two days off are needed during a four to twelve-week clerkship, the clerkship should be rescheduled.
+If more than two days off are needed during a four to six week course, the course should be rescheduled.

-There are no vacation days during clerkships except for Match Day and possibly holidays, as discussed below.
+There are no vacation days during courses except for Match Day and UW obsered holidays, as discussed below.
 Please schedule vacation days during school breaks or time off.